-Prepares an individual with a Bachelor's degree for the surgical suite.
-Study includes medical terminology, aseptic techniques, and basic instrumentation.
+This course prepares an individual with a bachelor's degree for the surgical suite.
+Study includes medical terminology, aseptic techniques and basic instrumentation.
 Fundamental concepts in microbiology, infectious processes and immune responses are reviewed.
 Operating room protocol and universal precautions are thoroughly discussed.

-Principals of Surgical First Assisting I is a two-part course that teaches fundamental skills of the first assistant role.
-Skills necessary to initialize a case, development of skills for intraoperative techniques, suturing and visualization are thoroughly discussed and practiced.
+Principles of Surgical First Assisting I is a two-part course that teaches fundamental skills of the surgical first assistant role.
+Skills necessary to initialize a case, development of skills for intraoperative techniques, suturing, and visualization are thoroughly discussed and practiced.

-- Principals of First Assisting II (4 credits)
+Principles of Surgical First Assisting II (4 credits)

-Advanced course includes a strong focus on the body's structure, prepares the student for proper tissue handling and other related events to a surgical procedure.
-A cadaver lab for gross anatomy review and discussion are also included.
+This advanced course includes a strong focus on the body's structure and prepares the student for proper tissue handling and other related events to a surgical procedure.
+A cadaver lab for gross anatomy review and discussion is also included.

-The clinical rotations offered as part of the Surgical First Assistant Program comprise 135 cases, approximately 1,150 hours, and may include the following surgical areas:
+The clinical rotations offered as part of the Surgical First Assistant Program require experience in a minimum of 135 cases (approximately 1,150 hours) and may include these surgical areas:

 Grading or evaluation

 Mayo School of Health Sciences uses these evaluative tools:

 - Written examination